YouTube may be the most popular website for videos, but there are a lot of videos that you won’t find there.

 While some of the tools in the information section include reviews and ratings, these sites are dedicated to them.
 Both Rotten Tomatoes and Metacritic have a primary score based on professional critics and another score based on ratings from the general public.

 Common Sense Media, Kids-in-Mind, and Screen It! (which does not have a search function) provide reviews to help adults decide whether a work is appropriate for children of various ages.
 The reviews are very detailed and score on multiple different types of material (violence, language, scariness, etc.).
 Common Sense Media includes movies, television, and other media, while the other two include only movies.
+Does the Dog Die provides “emotional spoilers”, warning about a wide range of actions.

 The “Google+FF” option is a Google search limited to script sites, including the three mentioned here.